yellowbean/Hastructure/README.md

 # Hastructure
 * :dollar: A structured finance cashflow engine written in Haskell
-* :coffee: Easy integration with Java/C#/C++/JavaScript/Python
+* :coffee: Easy integration with Java/C#/C++/JavaScript/Python with RESTful interface and Docker image ready
-* :bricks: A building block engine to model cashflows of structured product
+* :bricks: A building block engine to model cashflows of structured product, all the formula and variables are exposed.
-* :car: In-house and white-label friendly
+* :car: In-house and white-label friendly.
 * :snake: [Python wrapper](https://github.com/yellowbean/PyABS) on the way

 ### Features